 'Check Your Progress'- 2.
 1. Mention four main criteria for the selection of Co-curricular activities.
 2. Why it is not desirable to force pupils in participating in activities that they are not interested in?
-3. List out the various Educational values that can be realized through Co-curricular activities.
-4. How are psychological values developed through Co-curricular activities?
+3. List out the various Educational values that can be realized through Co-curricular activities 4.
+How are psychological values developed through Co-curricular activities?
 5. Name two ethical values that can be developed through Co-curricular activities.
 6. Name two activities that develop Civic values.

-Mention three limitatons of Co-curricular activities.
-Under what circumstances do Co-curricular activities interfere with studies?
+7. Name two activities that develop Cultural values.
+8. Mention four social traits that can be developed through group activities that are conducted as co-curricular activities?
+9. Mention three limitatons of Co-curricular activities.
+10. Under what circumstances do Co-curricular activities interfere with studies?
+4

-- The concept of Co-curricular activities was known and practiced in the Ancient Vedic Age in the Gurukula where children fetched wood from the jungle and tended the kitchen garden. - It was also found in the Ancient Greece in 400 BC, where activities like debating, games and dramatics were given great importance. - Co-curricular activities draw out the best in the child and man-body, mind and spirit. - The importance as stated by the Secondary Education Commission is that they help in developing valuable attitudes and qualities.
+- The concept of Co-curricular activities was known and practiced in the Ancient Vedic Age in the Gurukula where children fetched wood from the jungle and tended the kitchen garden. - It was also found in the Ancient Greece in 400 B C, where activities like debating, games and dramatics were given great importance. - Co-curricular activities draw out the best in the child and man-body, mind and spirit. - The importance as stated by the Secondary Education Commission is that they help in developing valuable attitudes and qualities.

-• eiterates that they also teach the art of living, train in the habits and graces of cial life and capacity for group work. • The general principles to be followed in conducting Co-curricular activities are Selectioni of activities Providing time and place Providing advice Providing equal opportunities Aptitude as the basis Small size membership Having definite objectives behind activities Having a code of rules. • Otl ner suggestoins that facilitate the organizing of co-curricular activities are: Providing necessary equipment Sharing of duties regarding activities by all the staff members Activities to reflect the ideals and policies of the school Judicious use of funds Realizing the objectives prescribed for the particular activity Maintaining a record of all the activities conducted in an academic year • Th e criteria to be borne in mind while selecting activities are: The number of activities - neither too many nor too few Resources to be made available for conducting the activities Activities to be in accordance with the interests of pupils Activities to be in accordance with the size and educational level of the pupils Activities should fulfill the needs of adolescents Activities should develop moral characteristics Educational values of activities - physical, psychological, academic, civic, ethical, social and cultural • Lir mitations of co-curricular activities are: Interference with studies 210
+• social life and capacity for group work. • The general principles to be followed in conducting Co-curricular activities are □ Selectioni of activities Providing time and place □ Providing advice Providing equal opportunities ☐ Aptitude as the basis Small size membership Having definite objectives behind activities Having a code of rules. • Othe er suggestoins that facilitate the organizing of co-curricular activities are: Providing necessary equipment Sharing of duties regarding activities by all the staff members Activities to reflect the ideals and policies of the school □ Judicious use of funds Realizing the objectives prescribed for the particular activity Maintaining a record of all the activities conducted in an academic year • The criteria to be borne in mind while selecting activities are: The number of activities - neither too many nor too few Resources to be made available for conducting the activities Activities to be in accordance with the interests of pupils Activities to be in accordance with the size and educational level of the pupils Activities should fulfill the needs of adolescents Activities should develop moral characteristics Educational values of activities - physical, psychological, academic, civic, ethical, social and cultural • Lim itations of co-curricular activities are: Interference with studies 210

-Excessive responsibility on the staff
+- ☐ Excessive responsibility on the staff

-Failure to achieve actual purpose
+- ☐ Failure to achieve actual purpose

-Inadequate facilities
+- □ Inadequate facilities